LOOKING FOR THE BEST THINGS TO DO IN MOOREA?

-In order to reach Moorea, you’ll need to fly into the largest island in French Polynesia, Tahiti.
+In order to reach Moorea, you’ll need to fly into the island of Tahiti, the largest island in French Polynesia.

-From Tahiti, there are several ways to get to the island of Moorea, but here are the two most common modes of transportation:
+From Tahiti International Airport, there are several ways to get to the island of Moorea, but here are the two most common modes of transportation: